digirati-co-uk/miac-ida/notes.md

-# Terms
+## Terms

-user: anyone
+- user: anyone
-contributor: anyone who is authed
+- contributor: anyone who is authed
-admin: someone with elevated privileges
+- admin: someone with elevated privileges
-item: a logical archival unit comprising one or more images and one set of metadata.
+- item: a logical archival unit comprising one or more images and one set of metadata.
 A photograph, a letter, a document.
 A record that might have its own page in some archival system.
-topic: a term in a controlled vocabulary.
+- topic: a term in a controlled vocabulary.
 A place, a person, an organisation, an event, a concept.
+A topic can have a page, but perhaps not all terms should have pages.

-# Features
+## Features

-Start with of 140,000 images
+- Start with of 140,000 images
-initial organisation is 1000 images per microfilm reel Not an archival structure - a collection of images Each reel is not an item in the sense defined above
+- initial organisation is 1000 images per microfilm reel
+- Not an archival structure - a collection of images
+- Each reel is not an item in the sense defined above

 One of the goals of the project is to crowdsource an archive out of these images.
-E.g., a reel might contain letters, photographs, documents.
+- E.g., a reel might contain letters, photographs, documents.
-An item may span several images.
+- An item may span several images.
-An item could start on one reel and finish on another (confirm?)
+- An item could start on one reel and finish on another (confirm?)

-In its initial state we just have the images and their microfilm metadata (link to analysis of current data)
+In its initial state we just have the images and their microfilm metadata
+ - (link to analysis of current data)

 This is not an archive of distinct items; they do not yet make sense as:
  - CHO to export to DPLA
  - IIIF manifest to drive viewer (the only organisational stucture at the start is per reel, it does not make sense to present the archive as 140 manifests each of 1000 images with no internal structure.
  - separate objects in Omeka

-Pages
+#### Pages

- - items
+### items

+- Need to model an item.
+Mostly dcterms?
+Follow Omeka.
+Dates for people.
+Geo for places, events.
+- discussion thread per item?

- - topics
+### topics

+- Page per topic.
+List of tag annos made for that term.
+Use #xywh to pull in images of tag targets.
+- dicsussion thread per topic?
+- timeline per topic? (dates reqd on item tagged)
+- geo (location reqd on item tagged - excl place)

- - editorial
+### editorial

+A few pages of supporting material

- - geo overview? temporal overview?
+### geo overview? temporal overview?

+Timelines for items and tags on items

-What do users need to do?
+#### What do users need to do?

-**Create**
+##### Create

 - Annotation with tagging motivation
  - select tags from controlled vocabulary
- - create new terms for submission to vocab
+ - create new terms for submission to vocabulary
+ - As simple as possible UI
 - Annotation to select region for redaction request
 - Annotation with geo identification (?)
-- Range to identify a set of images as an item
+- Range to identify a set of images as an item (mark beginning and end of document)
+- Range to identify a year or other date range (are the images and reels in date order?)
-- Range to select images for redaction request
+- Range to select images for redaction request (a range with an anno?)
 - Comments on items and topics (thread per item? thread per topic? too granular?)

-**View**
+- Public, private and group anno lists
+- Collections (IIIF Collection) of items for sharing

+#### View

+- Generous interface to encourage exploration
 - Topic page per tag
  - Controlled vocabulary
  - People, Places, Concepts